ASteinheiser/ts-real-time-online-game-template/README.md

 `pnpm generate:db-types` will run during `dev`, `build`, etc., if you're using the monorepo commands.

-However, if you change the DB schema via `apps/game-api/prisma/schema.prisma`, then you'll need to run:
+However, if you change the DB schema via `apps/game-api/prisma/schema.prisma`, then you'll need to run `db:sync` again:
 ```
 pnpm db:sync
 ```